amirparizi/FaceClassificationWithInception/README.md

 | VGG16    | Expression      |   20 |19 |7  |55  |0.512 | 0.740     | 0.606 |0.742    |
 | InceptionV3    | Expression      |   32 |7 |18  |44  |0.82 | 0.64     | 0.720 |0.752    |

-We can see that F1-score and accuracy both increase as we move from simple CSS to more sophisticated models like VGG16 and ultimately InceptionV3 model.
+We can see that F1-score and accuracy both increase as we move from simple CNN to more sophisticated models like VGG16 and ultimately InceptionV3 model.